 - Budget the fun stuff.
 Yes, you should go out with friends.
-Yes you should have adventures.
+Yes, you should have adventures.
 This is college, not some monastic challenge.
 But within your own limits.
-If you have a blow-out one weekend, perhaps you limit your spending the next few weekends.
-If you want to track your spending, consider a budgeting app such as mint.com or pocketguard.com
+If you have a blow-out one weekend, perhaps you limit your spending for the next few weekends.
+If you want to track your spending, consider a budgeting app such as mint.com or pocketguard.com.

 - Create Cash Flow for After School.
 If you’re making money while in school, saving some of it each month is going to set you up for a smoother transition once you graduate.
 Let’s say you manage to save $50 a month in a high yield online savings account earning around 2 percent.
 Four years later that’s $2,500.
 Manage to save $100 a month and you’ve got yourself a $5,000 jumpstart on life after college.